lmolkova/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Per-message attributes

-Note that each or messaging operations (`send`, `receive`, or `process`) can describe a batch of messages.
-For batch operations per-message attributes cannot be set on corresponding span and SHOULD instead be set on link.
+All messaging operations (`send`, `receive`, `process`, or other not covered by this specification) can describe a batch of messages.
+For batch operations per-message attributes cannot be set on the corresponding span and MAY instead be set on a link.
 See [Batch Receiving](#batch-receiving) and [Batch Processing](#batch-processing) for more information on correlation using links.

 Following attributes apply to links describing each message.